Boston E-1 and E-2 Visa Lawyer for Treaty Traders and Investors

 - Organization of business (if required)

-- Business Plan preparation or adaptation for visa purposes
+- Business Plan preparation or adaptation for E visa purposes

 - Preparation of supporting documentation

-Time required depends on availability and delivery of documents and overall level of involvement of client
+Time required depends on the availability and speed of delivery of the documents and overall level of involvement of the client.

 Stage Two: